simoncos/personal-website-cursor/README.md

 - Edge (latest)

 ## Contributing
-Feel free to submit issues and enhancement requests.
+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## License
-[Your chosen license]
+[MIT/Your chosen license]

 ## Author
 [Your Name]

+---
+Built with vanilla JavaScript and Python.
+No frameworks, no complexity.